What is sterilization?

-The cleaning process takes place in a vacuum-tight chamber and when all the air in the chamber is removed, and a set amount of EO ensures proper cleansing is achieved.
+The cleaning process takes place in a vacuum-tight chamber and when all the air in the chamber is removed, a set amount of EO ensures proper cleansing is achieved.

 - Time of exposure

-- Humidity of the gas
+- The humidity of the gas

 Sometimes during the process, the material is softened.
 To avoid more damage, the product is washed several times at a controlled pressure.